Print friendly version

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Sickle cell anemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - The Screening, Technology And Research in Genetics (STAR-G) Project has a fact sheet on this condition, which was written specifically for families that have received a diagnosis as a result of newborn screening.
 This fact sheet provides general information about the condition and answers questions that are of particular concern to parents.

 - The Online Mendelian Inheritance in Man (OMIM) database contains genetics resources that discuss Sickle cell anemia.
 Click on the link to go to OMIM and review these resources.